ME495-EmbeddedSystems/finalproject-jrblom2/README.md

 ## Nodes
 #### /transform:
-this node establishes the link between the camera fram and the robot base frame
+this node establishes the link between the camera frame and the robot base frame

 #### /image_processor_colors:
 this node identifies the pool balls using computer vision